pa-0/ahk.v2markdown/index.md

 ```
 ````

 Check out the [Basic writing and formatting synatx](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax) on GitHub.
-I used this page as a reference for how to render the markdown, and most of the content listed on this link should work with this script.
+I used this page as a reference for how to generate the HTML, and most of the content listed on this link should work with this script.

 ## Reference-Style Links